firmata/protocol/spi-proposal.md

 Send an array of data to transfer to the SPI slave device, expecting a byte returned for each byte written.
 Respond with a `SPI_REPLY` message.

-**sequence**

-Use the sequence byte to specify if this is a one time transfer or if it is part of a sequence of transfers, or an ongoing stream of transfers.
+Use the **sequence** byte to specify if this is a one time transfer or if it is part of a sequence of transfers, or an ongoing stream of transfers.
 Define as
 follows:

 ```
 0 = single transfer (no sequence)
 1 = start sequence (1st part of sequence)
 2 = 2nd part of sequence
 3 = 3rd part of sequence, etc...
 ... up to 100, after 100, wrap back to 1
 127 = end sequence
 ```